Temporary farmworkers get more protections against retaliation and other abuses under new rule

 The Labor Department is already required to ensure that the H-2A program doesn’t undercut the wages or working conditions of Americans who take similar jobs.
 Employers are required to pay minimum U.S. wages or higher, depending on the region.
 They are also required to provide their temporary workers with housing and transportation.

-The new rule will require farmers who employ H-2A workers to provide vans and buses used to transport workers long distances and often driven by tired workers.
-Seatbelts will be required for all passengers.
+The new rule will require farmers who employ H-2A workers to make sure the vans and buses they use to transport workers long distances — and that are often driven by tired workers — have seatbelts for all passengers.

 The new rule also protects temporary agricultural workers from employer retaliation if they meet with legal service providers or union representatives at the housing provided by the employer.
 It also protects them from retaliation when they decline to attend “captive audience” meetings organized by their employer.